zachklingbeil/pathless/wip.md

+# pathless

+Zero-dependency viewport allocator.

+## Installation

+## Overview

+**pathless** delivers rich, interactive experiences from a single domain (e.g., `timefactory.io`), without exposing internal content paths.
+Requests can only be served from `/`.
+All requests to paths/queries are automatically redirected back to `/`, ensuring the peer facing URL remains clean.
+Content is dynamically allocated to responsive panels, providing a distraction-free interface with no scrollbars. sit behind a reverse proxy, delivers a full

+- **Responsive panels** - Frames auto-scale with CSS `object-fit: contain`
+- **Zero scrollbars** - Clean, distraction-free interface

+frames are a finite pool of simulataneously observable html content, cached after first fetch. state is managed panel -> frame -> state.

 ## Architecture

 Pathless is a lightweight Go HTTP server that embeds a sophisticated client-side frame viewer.
 The server processes, minifies, and compresses an HTML template once at startup, then serves it from memory with maximum efficiency.

+- All requests to paths/queries are automatically redirected back to `/`.

 **Server responsibilities:**
 - Embed and process HTML template at compile time